JohannesLbck/Compliance/README.md

 ## (D) Custom Deployment
 Finally, you can also deploy the PTV locally, which we recommend in case you want to add additional functionality or simply run different tests.
 The CPEE side would be handled the same as before, with the only change being that the URL needs to point toward your own endpoint.
-We recommend using a server such as nginx to forward the port (default is port 9321, which can be changed in python/_code/compliancesub.py) towards a URL.
+We recommend using a server such as nginx to forward the port (default is port 9321, which can be changed in python\_code/compliancesub.py) towards a URL.
 These instructions were tested on a fresh Fedora 43 Installation but should work on different systems as well.
 Depending on your distribution or Windows/Mac, you might have to install additional packages such as python3 and pip (any current version should do; all required packages are standard libraries).

 To actually launch the project follow these steps:

-1. Clone the Repository `git pull xxx`
+1. Clone the Repository `git clone https://github.com/JohannesLbck/ProcessTreeVerify.git`
-2. Navigate to the python\_version dictionary `cd python_version`
+2. Navigate to the python\_version dictionary `cd python_version`.
+Optionally set up a virtual enviroment.
 3. Install all dependencies `pip install -r requirements.txt`
 4. Launch the Application using `python3 compliancesub.py` (launches as a daemon, short explanation below)
 5. Either use the endpoint at local host (127.0.0.1:9321) or set up port forwarding by setting up your firewall and webserver (we recommend using nginx and also setting up let's encrypt)